51Degrees/specifications/pipeline-specification/part2/features/exception-handling.md

 # Overview

-Exceptions and errors may occur at many different places within the Pipeline API.
+Exceptions and errors may occur at many places within the Pipeline API.
 It is vital that these are presented and handled consistently.

 In general, we aim to follow these principles: